 Heat styling and damage can both cause an excess of frizz.
 To repair the damage done to hair by coloring and heat, it is necessary to rebuild the bonds of the hair on a molecular level.
 Olaplex offers several products designed to repair and strengthen hair, some of which can be used at home.
 Henson explains that "It will rebuild, repair and strengthen your hair from the inside out, thus making your hair healthier, shinier and less prone to frizz."
 Williams agrees that Olaplex products focus on repairing the hair strand, adding "I like to recommend Olaplex No.3 Hair Perfector paired with Olaplex No.7, which is their bonding oil."

 Steam Your Hair to Add Hydration

 Depending on the porosity of your hair, you may have trouble adequately hydrating your strands.
-Rullan explains that hair is made of protein bound together by fatty lipids/acids and the outer-most layer, the cuticle, lays like roof tiles or scales.
-How open or closed these scales are determines how easy or difficult different hair types can absorb and hold onto moisture.
-High porosity hair cuticles are very raised - meaning water easily absorbs in, but is quickly evaporated out.
+Rullan explains that hair is made of protein-bound together by fatty lipids/acids and the outer-most layer, the cuticle, lays like roof tiles or scales.
+How open or closed these scales are determine how easy or difficult different hair types can absorb and hold onto moisture.
+High porosity hair cuticles are very raised - meaning water easily absorbs in but is quickly evaporated out.
 Low porosity hair cuticles are so tightly closed that it’s very difficult for water to get through.
-The challenge with this hair type is that products often sit on the strand instead of absorb in.
+The challenge with this hair type is that products often sit on the strand instead of absorbing it.
 "Even water rolls off and will evaporate off of the strand before it’s able to be absorbed" she explains.

 How can those with low porosity infuse hydration?
 Rullan encourages you to use steam.
 She shares that steam encourages the scales of the cuticle layer to open, which allows for moisture to work its way in.